-The global economy has meant organisations need to utilise their knowledge management systems more effectively (Eisenhardt and Santos, 2002; Conner and Prahalad, 1996; Spender, 1996; Leonard-Barton, 1995; Davenport and Prusak, 1998), and that those who possess the mechanisms to access this source of information will be able to capitalise on its application.
-Further that 'it is important that the scholarly and practitioner communities develop processes and methodologies for bringing research evidence together systematically and applying it in practice' (Tranfield and Denyer, 2003).
+The global economy has meant that organizations need to utilize their knowledge management systems more effectively (Eisenhardt & Santos, 2002; Conner & Prahalad, 1996; Spender, 1996; Leonard-Barton, 1995; Davenport & Prusak, 1998), and that those who possess the mechanisms to access this source of information will be able to capitalise on its application.
+Further that "it is important that the scholarly and practitioner communities develop processes and methodologies for bringing research evidence together systematically and applying it in practice" (Tranfield & Denyer, 2003).

 It can be argued that because of the diversity of sources of literature encompassed by the management disciplines, there is a growing need for a systematic methodology to map the territory of management theory.
-As such, Structured Literature Review (SLR) can be considered as a means by which any central literature might be considered when scoping out a study.
-Qualitative research synthesis has developed and been tested across a range of disciplines including management, public health, social care and education (Tranfield et al, 2003).
-According to Denyer and Tranfield (2006) 'Whilst each of the approaches has been used to produce qualitative research synthesis, in most cases examples of their application are limited.
-However, the use of three approaches, narrative synthesis, meta-ethnography and realist synthesis, has increased rapidly across different disciplines', therefore an SLR can more criticality into the contents of a literature review.
-By undertaking an SLR approach rather 'ad hoc' approaches to literature construction, development and presentation, there is a defence that critical literature may be identified alongside other materials relevant to the study.
-Petticrew (2001), and Petticrew and Roberts (2006), have argued for a structured approach when reviewing literature.
-They identify differences between SLR's approach as compared with the 'traditional' type of literature reviews (see Table 1):
+As such, structured literature review (SLR) can be considered as a means by which any central literature might be considered when scoping out a study.
+Qualitative research synthesis has developed and been tested across a range of disciplines including management, public health, social care and education (Tranfield, et al., 2003).
+According to Denyer and Tranfield (2006), "Whilst each of the approaches has been used to produce qualitative research synthesis, in most cases examples of their application are limited.
+However, the use of three approaches, narrative synthesis, meta-ethnography and realist synthesis, has increased rapidly across different disciplines", therefore, SLR can more criticality into the contents of a literature review.
+By undertaking a SLR approach rather "ad hoc" approaches to literature construction, development and presentation, there is a defence that critical literature may be identified alongside other materials relevant to the study.
+Petticrew (2001), Petticrew and Roberts (2006), have argued for a structured approach when reviewing literature.
+They identify differences between SLR's approach as compared with the "traditional" type of literature reviews (see Table 1):